TEACHER TRAINING AND CERTIFICATION

 API Certified Teacher Stephen Burns teaching in Florence, Italy

 “Paolo was trying so hard to play perfectly that he had lost all joy in practicing and performing and had started thinking he must not be talented enough.
-But during my seminar in the Art of Practicing and Performing he began to enjoy simply producing a beautiful sound, and he gradually gained confidence.
+But during my seminar in the Art of Practicing he began to enjoy simply producing a beautiful sound, and he gradually gained confidence.
 Shortly after working with me, he landed an orchestral job he’d always wanted.
 It’s so gratifying to give my students new skills and new belief in themselves.”

 –Stephen Burns, trumpeter and conductor